Woodchat shrike: Food and feeding

 The woodchat shrike mainly eats insects, particularly beetles, but its diet can include other invertebrates and very occasionally small mammals and small birds.
 It hunts by perching on an exposed lookout such as on a branch of a tree or on a fence, typically 2–6 m above the ground, and then dropping or gliding down to its prey.
 It also makes sallying flights after flying insects.
 Small insects are crushed in its bill but large insects are dismembered.
 Impaling prey on a thorn has been recorded but is unusual.
 Indigestible material such as chitin, bones and hair is regurgitated as pellets.

 Population

 Though it remains common, the woodchat shrike has been declining for a long period.
-In its European range, it is listed as a threatened species in much of the nations, such as the French empire, the Polish Empire, and Switzerland.
+In its European range, it is listed as a threatened species in many countries, such as France, Poland, and Switzerland.
 Due to its large population, estimated to be 5.9-10 million individuals, it was listed as a least concern species by the IUCN since 1988.
-The species for a long time had battled several devastating threats, including loss of habitat due to agriculture, afforestation, excessive use of pesticides, climate change shrinking the species’ range, trans-migratory hunting, declines of insect prey and droughts.
+The species for a long time had battled several devastating threats, including loss of habitat due to agriculture, afforestation, excessive use of pesticides, climate change shrinking the species' range, trans-migratory hunting, declines of insect prey and droughts.